-The perfect snack for any day of the week are these Spaghetti Squash Fritters!
-I originally shared these back in 2013, but they still remain a favorite of mine.
+The perfect snack for any day of the week is these Spaghetti Squash Fritters!

 Spaghetti Squash Fritters

 - 1 8 Oz Package of Baby Spinach